 The Netherlands has a stable regulatory framework and the Northern Netherlands offers one of the most attractive business establishment procedures for new companies in Europe.

-- The Netherlands ranks third among the European countries in the World Economic Forum’s Global Competitiveness Index, after our peers Germany and Switzerland.
+The Netherlands reguarly ranks among the top European countries in the World Economic Forum’s Global Competitiveness Index.
 In particular, it is rated highly for macroeconomic stability, business dynamics, and institutional functionality.

 - Energy-innovation (focus on breakthrough energy innovation, incremental energy saving, structural energy system changes and energy exchange within the chain).

 - Electrification (focus on regional energy systems, power-to-heat, hydrogen as energy carrier).